madflow/nextjs-supertokens/README.md

 ## How It Works

-- Authentication: SuperTokens is configured for email/password login and session management.
+- Authentication: SuperTokens is configured for email/password login, **required email verification**, and session management.
 The backend (API routes) and frontend (React components) are protected using SuperTokens middleware and providers.
 - Protected Routes: `/private` and `/api/private` require authentication.
 Public routes are accessible to everyone.
 - Database: The PostgreSQL database is initialized with an `auth` schema (see `docker/initdb/001-auth.sql`).
 SuperTokens stores user and session data in this schema.
 - PGAdmin: Used for inspecting the database during development.